 If you want to go tubeless, you’ll need tubeless-compatible wheels and tyres.
 You can find a full guide on how to go tubeless here.

 Winter means darker nights and days.
 To stay safe out on rides, you need to make yourself visible by adding bright front and rear lights to your bike.

 The key thing to look out for when buying lights is lumens.
-Lumens indicate how bright a light is – the higher the brighter it’ll be.
+Lumens indicate how bright a light is – the higher the lumens, the brighter it’ll be.
 Front lights are usually brighter and can go up to thousands of lumens.
 If you ride on especially dark routes, you’ll need a brighter light that will also illuminate the road so you can see where you’re riding.

-Rear lights are less powerful and go up to around 100 lumens.
+Rear lights are typically less powerful and go up to around 100 lumens.
 If you’re ever unsure, always go as bright as possible – after all, you want to be seen!

 Keep your bike clean

 Let’s be honest, no one loves cleaning their bike.
 However, grime and dirt can wear down the components, so it’s important to clean your bike regularly throughout the winter.